15-day trial

 5. Stroke

-7. Lack of sexual desire in both sexes.
+7. Lack of sexual appetite in both sexes

 10. Irritability and lack of mental concentration